dabootski/rn-take-home/README.md

 #### Submitting Your Work

-Email a zip file containing your source code (excluding your `node_modules` directory) to `jason@ackmanndickenson.com`.
+Send an email to `jason@ackmanndickenson.com` containing a link to your repository (GitHub, Bitbucket, Google Drive, etc).
 Good luck and thank you for your time!